katiyarkartik0/Task-Manager-API/README.md

     "description": "new du",
 }
 ```
 > The below attributes are optional.
 If the attribute flag is not passed explicitly, it will automatically be created as false.
+Similarly, if the attribute priority_level is not passed explicitly, it will automatically be created as low.
 The attribute creation_date will be created automatically in the server(No need to pass explicitly).
 ```
 {
     "flag": true,